siyelo/dna/_docs/crisplets.md

     [Doctors Without Borders](http://www.msf.org) in their heroic battle against the pandemic.
-Instead of trying to drive consensus for a decision on this, one person formed a Siyelolet (one email was all it took: “Let’s support Doctors Without Borders, who’s in?”).
+Instead of trying to drive consensus for a decision on this, one person formed a Siyelolet (one email was all it took: "Let’s support Doctors Without Borders, who’s in?").
 9 people joined and pooled together a donation of EUR 9,000.
 Siyelo paid the donation, and then invoiced each participant individually.
     Pooling the donation into a single large payment made it easier to